Pekingese mix breed dogs are popular with people looking for a smaller pet.

 Your Peke will usually be happy just being in your company.

-They don’t have excessive exercise needs so can be quite content napping in your lap between meals and walks.
+They don’t have huge exercise needs.
+So they are happy napping in your lap between meals and walks.

-However, some of the mixes listed below are much more energetic.
+However, some of the mixes listed below are more energetic.

 Coat Care and Shedding

-The Pekingese’s lush, long coat is distinctive, perhaps this breed’s calling card!
+The Pekingese’s lush, long coat is distinctive.
+Perhaps it’s this breed’s calling card!

 The Pekingese is double-coated.
-Consequently, your Pekingese mix may shed year-round and more profusely due to the changing of the seasons.
+So, your Pekingese mix may shed year-round and more profusely due to the changing of the seasons.

 Prepare for plenty of brushing and grooming to keep your dog’s coat and skin healthy and tangle-free.